D. A. Rajapaksa: Early political career

+Parliamentary general elections

+1947–1956

-When the first parliamentary general elections were held in 1947 under the new constitution, the former Hambantota electorate was divided into two, namely, Beliatta and Tissamaharama electorate.
-Most of Western Giruva Pattuva was included in the Beliatta electorate.
+When the first parliamentary general elections were held in 1947 under the new Soulbury constitution, the former Hambantota electorate was divided into two, namely Beliatta and Tissamaharama electorate.
+Most of Western Giruva Pattuva were included in the Beliatta electorate.
 Rajapaksa contested in Beliatta on the United National Party, obtained 14,007 votes with a majority of 8,022 and won the seat.

-When S. W. R. D. Bandaranaike, disgruntled over the policies of the United National Party, left the party to form the Sri Lanka Freedom Party in 1951, Several parliamentarians, including Rajapaksa, Herbert Sri Nissanka and D. S. Goonesekera, followed S.W.R.D.
-Bandaranaike when he crossed the floor of the house to the opposition benches on 12 July 1951.
+When S. W. R. D. Bandaranaike, disgruntled over the policies of the United National Party, left the party to form the Sri Lanka Freedom Party in 1951, Several parliamentarians, including Rajapaksa, Herbert Sri Nissanka and D. S. Goonesekera, followed Bandaranaike when he crossed the floor of the house to the opposition benches on 12 July 1951.
 The Rajapaksas supported Bandaranaike at the general elections of 1952, winning the Beliatta electorate for the SLFP where he defeated his opponent by a majority of 17,382 votes.
 Later on, in the historic general elections of 1956, Rajapaksa won the seat from Sri Lanka Freedom Party with 26,215 votes, which was 15,335 votes more than the opposition.
 Then he was elected member of parliament for Beliatta and appointed as Parliamentary Secretary to the Minister of Lands and Land Development.

+Deputy Minister of Lands and Land Development

-As the Deputy Minister, he paid special attention to agriculture and made every effort to bring economic development not only to Ruhuna but also to the people of the more than 40,000 acre of citrus plantations in the undeveloped villages of Sri Lanka.
-Rajapakse gave his full support to make the Paddy Act a success along with Philip Gunawardena, who was the Minister of Agriculture and Food.
+As the Deputy Minister, Rajapaksa paid special attention to agriculture and made every effort to bring economic development not only to Ruhuna but also to the people of the more than 40,000 acre of citrus plantations in the undeveloped villages of Sri Lanka.
+Rajapaksa gave his full support to make the Paddy Act a success along with Philip Gunawardena, who was the Minister of Agriculture and Food.
 On 19 February 1961, he wrote a valuable article in the Silumina newspaper entitled "Katata Rahata Kurakkan" about the symbolism of Rajapaksa's and about the species in Kurakkan and the associated folk poems.
-In 1959 he was appointed as Cabinet Minister of Agriculture and Lands by Prime Minister Wijeyananda Dahanayake.
+In 1959, he was appointed as Cabinet Minister of Agriculture and Lands by Prime Minister Wijeyananda Dahanayake.

+March 1960–1965

-Rajapaksa's ups and downs in the political arena are follow those of the Sri Lanka Freedom Party at the time.
-At the general election of 1960 he lost his seat.
-But when the UNP government was dissolved and the parliamentary elections were held for the second time in July of the same year, Rajapaksa regained his seat at Beliatta with 15,121 votes out of 35,992 and was backbencher of the government led by Sirimavo Bandaranaike.
+At the general election of 1960, Rajapaksa lost his seat.
+However, when the UNP government was dissolved and the parliamentary elections were held for the second time in July of the same year, he regained his seat at Beliatta with 15,121 votes out of 35,992 and was backbencher of the government led by Sirimavo Bandaranaike.
 He was appointed Deputy Chairman of Committees in Parliament and subsequently Deputy Speaker.
 He lost his seat in the general election of 1965 to his rival, D. P. Atapattu.